NRCan/geo-deep-learning/README.md

   img_csv_file: /path/to/csv/containing/images/list.csv                       # CSV file containing the list of all images to infer on
   working_folder: /path/to/folder/with/resulting/images                       # Folder where all resulting images will be written
   state_dict_path: /path/to/model/weights/for/inference/checkpoint.pth.tar    # File containing pre-trained weights
+  chunk_size: 512                                                             # (int) Size (height and width) of each prediction patch.
+Default: 512
+  overlap: 10                                                                 # (int) Percentage of overlap between 2 chunks.
+Default: 10

 # Models parameters; used in train_model.py and inference.py